 Parent Visa to Australia (Subclass 143 or 173)

-Parents can migrate to Australia with this visa for temporary or permanently if they have a child in Australia who is an Australian citizen, Australian permanent resident or eligible New Zealand citizen.
+Parents can migrate to Australia with this visa for temporary or permanently if they have a child in Australia who is an Australian citizen, Australian permanent resident, or eligible citizen.
 If parents age under 65 years and meet the balance of family test they can lodge a contributory parent visa.
-Contributory parent visa is a permanent visa and processed in approximately 48 months.
+A contributory parent visa is a permanent visa and processed in approximately 48 months.

 • Applicants must be sponsored by their child or child’s spouse or de-facto partner in Australia if they are over 18 years of age